Trade Overview

 Current Trade Snapshot:

-• Primary Exports: Textiles, fish products (mainly tuna), sugar, high-value services.
+• Primary Exports: Textiles and apparel, tuna and fish products, sugar, and high-value services.

-• Key Imports: Machinery, petroleum, food products, industrial inputs.
+• Key Imports: Machinery, transport equipment, petroleum products, food items, and industrial inputs.

 Focus on High-Value Sectors: